Physical Therapy (DPT)

 DPT Specific Policies

-Note: The Department of Physical Therapy, Doctor of Physical Therapy program Policies for Academic Standing, Retention, Progression and Dismissal are more comprehensive than the Graduate Studies policies due to the particular requirements and expectations of the program.
+Note: General academic policies of Plymouth State University apply to physical therapy students and can be found here: https://coursecatalog.plymouth.edu/university-policies-procedures/.
+The Department of Physical Therapy, Doctor of Physical Therapy program Policies for Academic Standing, Retention, Progression and Dismissal are more comprehensive than the Graduate Studies policies due to the particular requirements and expectations of the program.

-Graduate students will be severed from the University if they have attempted 15 or more graduate credits at PSU and their cumulative GPA falls below a 3.0.* Students who have been severed automatically lose their matriculated status unless they file an appeal.
-Students, who have been severed, may be granted an opportunity through either reinstatement or readmission to demonstrate their ability and intention to succeed academically and to earn a degree from Plymouth State University.
+Graduate students at Plymouth State University are severed from the University if they have attempted 15 or more graduate credits at PSU and their cumulative GPA falls below a 3.0.* Students who have been severed automatically lose their matriculated status unless they file an appeal.
+Students who have been severed may be granted an opportunity through either reinstatement or readmission to demonstrate their ability and intention to succeed academically and to earn a degree from Plymouth State University. https://coursecatalog.plymouth.edu/university-policies-procedures/graduate-academic-policies/

 Academic Standing

-A DPT student is not in good academic standing if either of these conditions is present:
+A DPT student is not in good academic standing if any of the following conditions is present:

-• The student has an incomplete grades (IC)
+- The student has one or more incomplete grades (IC)

-Students are notified through a letter from the Program Director if they are not in good academic standing.
+Students are notified through an email to their PSU account from the Program Director if they are not in good academic standing.
 Due to the integrated and sequential nature of the DPT program students cannot progress in the program or graduate from the program unless they are in good academic standing.

 Students that are not in good academic standing must meet with their advisor and develop a corrective plan within 10 university business days of not being in good academic standing.
 The corrective plan is subject to approval by the faculty at its next scheduled faculty meeting.
 If the faculty do not approve the corrective plan then the student is dismissed from the program with the right to appeal (see below).
-Faculty consider the feasibility, adherence to curriculum policies such as the sequential nature of course requirements and pre-requisites as well as the student’s history in the program such as success with previous corrective plans.
+Faculty consider the feasibility, adherence to curriculum policies such as the sequential nature of course requirements and pre-requisites as well as the student’s history in the program.
 Students may only submit one corrective plan while in the DPT program, therefore, if a student is not in good academic standing a second time they are immediately dismissed with the right to appeal (see below).

-If the student does not follow their corrective plan within the time frame, they will be dismissed from the degree program with the right to appeal (see below).
+If the student does not follow their corrective plan within the designated time frame, they will be dismissed from the program with the right to appeal (see below).

 Due to the integrated and sequenced DPT curriculum it is typical for a corrective plan to involve a delay in graduation due to the need to repeat courses that are not offered again until the next academic year.